Resource-efficient quantum correlation measurements via multicopy neural network methods: Methods

 \subsection{Maximum Likelihood Estimation}

 To ensure the physical validity of our measurements while handling experimental noise, we implement a maximum likelihood estimation (MLE) framework.
 For QST, the MLE method is commonly used to solve similar problems.
 For multicopy measurements, however, it becomes much more challenging.
 In traditional QST, because the likelihood function is typically quadratic in the density matrix parameters, optimization is relatively straightforward.
-In contrast, for multicopy observables, the likelihood function is a higher--degree polynomial with respect to the elements of the single-copy density matrix.
+In contrast, for multicopy observables, the likelihood function is a higher-degree polynomial with respect to the elements of the single-copy density matrix.
 The MLE approach we use for multicopy measurements can be written as~\cite{PhysRevA.61.010304}:

-where $n_i$ represents measurement counts, $p_i(\rho)$ are theoretical probabilities, and the second term enforces purity constraints.
+where argmax returns the argument (input value) at which the sum expression achieves its maximum value; $n_i$ and $p_i(\hat{\rho})$ are theoretical probabilities, and the second term enforces purity constraints.
 This optimization is performed subject to the following constraints:

-We can simplify the optimization problem by noting that the measured quantities should be invariant under local unitary operations.
+We can simplify the optimization problem by the fact that the measured quantities should be invariant under local unitary operations.
 This allows us to reduce the number of parameters in the density matrix model by eliminating phase factors.
 We then work only with density matrices with real values.
 This reduction in the parameter space significantly improves the convergence of the MLE approach.
 The results show that our MLE method successfully eliminates experimental noise and yields physically relevant quantum correlation measurements.
 It is a critical component for the experimental realization of multicopy measurements on noisy quantum hardware.